ImroBr/phamwiki/draft_ETA.md

 ## Application
 ETA is mostly used in:
+The most popular fields wherein ETA is used:
 * Nuclear power plants
 * Spacecrafts
 * Chemical plants

 ## Method steps
-The followin steps are necessary to successfully employ the Event Tree Analysis.
+The following steps are necessary to successfully employ the Event Tree Analysis.

 1. Define the system: Define what needs to be involved or where to draw the boundaries.